nguyenluc16/Cute-Autonomous-Agricultural-Data-Collection-Vehicle/README.md

-# Autonomous Agricultural Data Collection Vehicle
+# Cute Autonomous Agricultural Data Collection Vehicle with STM32F103C8T6

 This project involves the design and implementation of an autonomous vehicle aimed at collecting agricultural environmental data.
 The vehicle is equipped with various sensors and uses advanced algorithms to navigate and map the environment, while collecting crucial data to assist in agricultural monitoring and decision-making.